PMeghana17/Coding-journal/README.md

 Also Started following GFG 160 days course
 -Daily solving 1 problem from that course.
--Readme contains the exact solutions (Naive,Better and Optimal) but .java files contains my codes.
+-Readme contains the exact solutions (Naive,Better and Optimal) -But .java files contains my codes.
--